thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

     actor Developer
     actor User
     participant "BigFile" as BIG
-    participant "Canister 1" as Can1
+    participant "Cube 1" as Can1
     Developer -> BIG : /submit create canister create Can1
     BIG -> Can1 : create